THE WORM TURNS

 The Goblin is a stop motion puppet, made using the latex build-up method.
 Her mouth, eyes, eyebrows, ears, and nose can be animated allowing for a wide array of expressions.
 Her patchwork linen outfit was made fully by hand.
 Click here to see more detail on the process of making her, in addition to some test animations.

-The Slug is a stop motion puppet, also made using the latex build-up method.
-The positions of her brows and horns will be combined in different positions to create expressions.
+The Worm is a stop motion puppet, also made using the latex build-up method.
+The positions of his brows and horns will be combined in different positions to create expressions.
 Some of the progress on the puppet is shown below.

 The head was carved out of balsa wood, with sockets made for the eyes - which are wooden beads.